dr0th3r/newscraper/readme.md

-**Basic scrit that prints into the cmd all the news from root.cz that have specific keywords** To add:
+## Basic scrit that prints into the cmd all the news from root.cz that have specific keywords

--other news sources
+### To add:

+- More webs
--make user friendly GUI/CLI
+- GUI/CLI

--rewrite with oop
+### How to run

+`
+pip install requests
+pip install beautifulsoup4

+py main.py
+`